 This is the appearance that MGM director George Sidney saw and was later quoted: There was a theater here in Los Angeles called the Wilshire-Ebell. … They used to put on vaudeville acts on certain nights of the week.
 This little girl came out with her two sisters and her mother playing the piano.
 She did a little number with a baseball bat.
 We took her out to the studio and made a test on a soundstage…

 Judy allegedly performed the baseball bat routine for the screen test.
-Sidney’s recollections have not been verified as the footage no longer exists and there are no records of the test happening.
+Sidney’s recollections have not been verified and the footage of this alleged test no longer exists.
+There are no surviving records from MGM of the test happening.
 His story was told decades later so it’s entirely possible that he was conflating different stories about a different performer.

 The trio received great reviews for this performance.
 The “Los Angeles Times” noted that The Garland Sisters scored a hit, with the youngest member of the trio practically stopping the show with her singing.